 Are you seeking a degree to help you transition into a new role or launch your space career?
 To put you on an upward trajectory, Embry-Riddle offers a full complement of space-related degrees at all levels.

-Teaching future astronauts and space enthusiasts, planning a space mission, ensuring space flight safety, working in mission operations, establishing policy related to the commercialization of space — whichever space career path you choose, a degree from Embry-Riddle can help you achieve your goals.
+Teaching future astronauts and space enthusiasts, planning a space mission, ensuring space flight safety, working in mission operations, or helping further the commercialization of space — whichever space career path you choose, a degree from Embry-Riddle can help launch you toward your goals.

 At Embry-Riddle, you’ll discover some of the most advanced, high-tech laboratories and facilities available to students.